badjonz/trillo-repo/README.md

 # Trillo-Jonas

-A project that teaches th use of flexbox
+A project that teaches the use of flexbox